aws-samples/aws-hpc-tutorials/content/04-serverless/02-serverless-iam/02-iam-policy2.md

 tags = ["tutorial", "IAM", "ParallelCluster", "Serverless"]
 +++

-Now you will create our policy.
-Let's start by downloading it.
-This step is not required but allows us to look at what new rights are being granted to our cluster.
+Now you will create your policy.
+Let's start by downloading it to look at what new rights are being granted to your cluster.

 1. Download the CloudFormation template containing the custom policy from the S3 bucket **aws-hpc-workshops** using the command `aws s3` as follows:
     ```bash